-Santa Barbara City College is committed to providing a high quality comprehensive instructional program that is responsive to the educational needs of students and is designed to promote student attainment of desired their learning goals and objectives in an effective and flexible manner.
+Santa Barbara City College is committed to providing a high quality comprehensive instructional program that is responsive to the educational needs of students and is designed to promote student attainment of their learning goals and objectives in an effective and flexible manner.
 The College will offer a curriculum that responds to changes in the workforce, technology and student needs.
 Student access to courses, support services and information needed to succeed in those courses will be increased by offering alternative methods of delivering instruction.
-Student learning and achievement of educational goals will be enhanced by providing faculty and instructional support staff with opportunities to develop their ability to apply instructional methods based on effective principles of learning.